 Now It Is Time to Take Action!

-Now that you know how to rebuild your wardrobe, it is time to take action and make it happen!
+Now that you know how to rebuild your wardrobe, it is time to take action and have fun making a wardrobe from scratch!

-If you have any questions or comments, please leave them below for me!
+If you have any questions or comments about how to build a wardrobe from scratch, please leave them below for me!